Fawaz-Khayat/google-calendar/README.md

 Everything that is needed for the fullcalendar is in this repository to and will work on downloading, however you can pick it up independently at the fullcalendar [website](http://fullcalendar.io/).

 ###PHP JSON extension
-Look for the install instructions for whatever OS the server is running
+Look for the install instructions for whichever OS the server is running.

 ###Google API php client
 If you have cloned the repository, then this will be included (make sure to modify the pathway to this file in the <i>calendar.php</i> file to wherever it is being stored on your server.
 If you want to install independently, head over [here](https://developers.google.com/api-client-library/php/) and read the installation instructions.